 Following our thorough literature review of national strategies such as the Clean Growth Strategy to ensure alignment with national ambition, and stakeholder engagement process, SWM has developed this target based on National Grid’s future energy scenarios planning and aligned to the UK’s overall target of net zero carbon by 2050.
-The West Midlands may not have access to a coastline for offshore wind, a big contributor to clean energy production in the UK, but does have access to many other renewable sources, hence our ambition to achieve a significant rise in renewable energy generation.
+However, it has since transpired

 What our Members are doing

 Energy Systems Catapult was set up to accelerate the transformation of the UK’s energy system and ensure UK businesses and consumers capture the opportunities of clean growth.
 The Catapult is an independent, not-for-profit centre of excellence that bridges the gap between industry, government, academia and research.
 They take a whole-systems view of the energy sector, helping to identify and address innovation priorities and market barriers, in order to decarbonise the energy system at the lowest cost.
 Their main mission: to unleash innovation and open new markets to capture the clean growth opportunity.
+They also recognise the West Midlands as being a beneficial place to base themselves and they have been located here since their formation.
 Some of their work with us can be found here.